 - Assessing fitness levels and modifying exercise plans accordingly

 - Monitoring and adjusting programs based on your client’s progress

 - Offering information & resources on health and fitness issues

 - Administering emergency first aid if required

 Client safety is a big part of your role as a personal trainer, so you’ll need a firm understanding of what to do in any given medical emergency.
 You’ll be dealing with lots of clients, too, so your organisational skills need to be spot on to keep track of the progress of everyone receiving fitness instruction from you.

-CPD Approved Health & Fitness Courses from OCA
+CPD Approved Health & Fitness Courses From Online Courses Australia

 Our cheap courses include one-on-one tutor support via phone and live chat, meaning that help is available 7 days a week.
-Also, the health and fitness courses we offer have been created in close collaboration with industry experts who know precisely what those in the sector are looking for.
+Also, our health and fitness courses have been created in close collaboration with industry experts who know precisely what those in the sector are looking for.

 So, if you’d like to know more about what we’ve described here or about us in general, visit us online at www.onlinecoursesaustralia.edu.au.
 However, if you would like to talk to us directly about your training needs, call us today on 1300 611 404, and we’ll be delighted to help you find the ideal solution.